 What do you think of when you hear the names Giorgio Armani, Oscar de la Renta, Calvin Klein and Adrienne Vittadini?
-Your first response may be clothing, but think again.
+Your first response may be clothing but think again.
 All of these fashion designers have ventured into the home decorating realm.
 Calvin Klein and Ralph Lauren were the trailblazers of home fashion and a legion of designers have followed their lead.

 One example of runway fashion colliding with interior design is the popular nude trend.
-The nude look encompasses neutral colors in clothing, shoes and accessories—even makeup and nail polish.
+The nude look encompasses beige, cream light brown and everything in between.
+These understated and sophisticated colors are seen everywhere in clothing, shoes and accessories—even makeup and nail polish.